mystikonetwork/mystiko-core/docs/tutorials/tutorial03.md

 mystiko.accounts.addAccount('wallet password', 'name of account').then((a) => { account = a })
 ```

-This method is `async`, you should await it properly to get the instance of the created {@link Account}.
+This method is `async`, you should be await it properly to get the instance of the created {@link Account}.
 Check {@link AccountHandler#addAccount} for more information about this method.

 ## List created accounts